facebook/flow/docs/00-getting-started.md

 Brew adds flow to your path as part of the install.

-### NPM Wrapper
+### npm wrapper

-You can also install flow by using https://github.com/gabelevi/flow-bin.
+You can also install flow by using [flow-bin](https://github.com/flowtype/flow-bin).
 Similarly, only OS X and Linux (64-bit) binaries are provided.

 ```bash
 $> npm install flow-bin --global